New Girl Scout Troop Boosts Confidence Among Daughters of Incarcerated Parents

 “I express myself whenever I’m sad and it helps me when I write,” Kayonna said.
 “It just makes me feel like I’m free to say what I want to.”

-She’s living with a relative while her mother is incarcerated at Mission Creek Corrections Center for Women.
+She’s living with a relative while her mother is incarcerated at Mission Creek.
 In addition to attending the community troop, she visits her mother once a month with a GSBB troop at the prison.

 She says GSBB has given her the confidence to talk to her mother about her incarceration, as well as every day topics like what’s going on at school.